Disney on Ice takes pandemic precautions

 Performers told Local 5 they feel safe performing amid the pandemic.

-Local 5 reporter Lakyn McGee had to take a Covid-19 test and prove it was negative before she could talk with the performers.
+Local 5 reporter Lakyn McGee had to take a COVID test and prove it was negative before she could talk with the performers.